Tulsa Police Investigate Apartment Burglary

 Video

-Tulsa police are searching for the person they believe broke into an apartment complex near 61st and Memorial Sunday night.
+Tulsa police are searching for the person they believe broke into an apartment complex near 61st and Memorial overnight.

 Keep up-to-date with everything that happens in your world.